Prepare for a career as a maintenance professional.

 We want non-native English speaking students to be successful in our work ready programs.
 That is why you must score at the advanced level in reading, writing, speaking and listening on Adult Education’s assessments before enrolling.
 If your score falls below that requirement, we encourage you to enroll in Heartland’s free ESL classes as a first step.

-Future start dates for this class:
+The next start date for this class:

 We offer an installment payment plan and student loans are available through SallieMae.